Jim Jones: Early life

-Jim Jones was born on May 13, 1931, in the rural community of Crete, Indiana to James Thurman Jones (October 21, 1887 – May 29, 1951) and Lynetta Putnam (April 16, 1902 – December 10, 1977).
-Jones was of Irish and Welsh descent; he and his mother both claimed to also have some Cherokee ancestry, but there is no evidence of this.
-Jones' father was a disabled World War I veteran who suffered from severe breathing difficulties due to injuries which he sustained in a chemical weapons attack.
-He tried to augment his income by occasionally working on neighborhood road repair projects because the military pension that he earned was insufficient to support his family.
+Jim Jones was born on May 13, 1931, in the rural community of Crete, Indiana, to James Thurman Jones (October 21, 1887 – May 29, 1951) and Lynetta Putnam (April 16, 1902 – December 10, 1977).
+Jones was of Irish and Welsh descent; he and his mother both claimed to have some Cherokee ancestry, but there is no evidence of this.
+Jones' father was a disabled World War I veteran who suffered from severe breathing difficulties due to injuries sustained in a chemical weapons attack.
+He tried to augment his income by occasionally working on neighborhood road repair projects because his military pension was insufficient to support his family.

-His father's illness led to financial difficulties, which in turn resulted in intense marital problems between Jones' parents.
+His father's illness led to financial difficulties and intense marital problems.
 In 1934, during the Great Depression, the Jones family was evicted from their home for failure to make mortgage payments.
-Their relatives purchased a shack for them to live in at the nearby town of Lynn.
-The new home where Jones grew up lacked plumbing and electricity.
-In Lynn, the family attempted to earn an income through farming, but again met with failure when his father's health further deteriorated.
-The family often lacked adequate food and relied on financial support from their extended family.
-They sometimes resorted to foraging in the nearby forest and fields to supplement their diet.
+Their relatives purchased a shack in the nearby town of Lynn in which Jones grew up without plumbing and electricity.
+The family attempted to earn an income through farming but met with failure when the father's health further deteriorated.
+They often lacked adequate food, relied on financial support from their extended family, and sometimes resorted to foraging in the nearby forest and fields to supplement their diet.

-According to multiple Jones biographers, his mother had "no natural maternal instincts" and she frequently neglected her son.
-When Jones started to attend school, his extended family threatened to cut off their financial assistance unless his mother got a job, forcing her to work outside her home.
+According to multiple biographers, Jones' mother had "no natural maternal instincts" and frequently neglected her son.
+When Jones began school, his extended family threatened to cut off their financial assistance unless his mother got a job, forcing her to work outside her home.
 Meanwhile, Jones' father was hospitalized multiple times due to his illness.
 As a result, Jones' parents were frequently absent during his childhood.
-His aunts and uncles lived close by and gave him some supervision, but Jones often wandered the streets of the town, sometimes naked.
-Jones was cared for by the female residents of Lynn, and they frequently gave him food, clothing, and gifts.
+His aunts and uncles who lived close by gave him some supervision, but he often wandered the streets of the town, sometimes naked.
+Jones received some care from female residents of Lynn who frequently gave him food, clothing, and gifts.